Oleander poisoning occurs when someone eats the flowers or chews the leaves or stems of the oleander or yellow oleander plant.

 Note: This list may not include all poisonous ingredients.

-All parts of the oleander plant:
+The poisonous substances are found in all parts of the oleander plant:

 - Loss of appetite